Reese Schonfeld: Post-CNN

 After leaving CNN, Schonfeld joined Cablevision Systems in New York, where he developed and oversaw the first 24-hour all-news service on a local cable system, News 12 Long Island.
 He also produced People Magazine on TV for CBS, and assisted in developing "News Channel 8" for Allbritton Communications Company.

 Schonfeld subsequently worked with Time Warner in planning the International Business Channel.
 He designed and implemented the Medical News Network, an interactive TV news service, for Whittle Communications in 1993.
 He also served on the board of Robert Halmi International before it was sold to Hallmark.

 In 1992, Schonfeld began developing Food Network (originally the TV Food Network), which launched on November 23, 1993.
 He acted as president of the network, which was sold to Belo Broadcasting in 1996 and was later resold to the E. W. Scripps Company.
 Schonfeld sold his interest in Food Network to Scripps in 1999.
 He continued consulting for various media projects and occasionally contributed to The Huffington Post.

 Personal life

-Schonfeld was married to Pat O'Gorman, sister of poet Ned O'Gorman, until his death.
-They had one child— Juliette.
-He was previously married to Karen Lamberti which ended in divorce, together they had 5 children; Alexander, Ellen, Orrin, William, and Ida.
+Schonfeld was married to Pat O'Gorman from 1978 to his death.
+O'Gorman was sister to poet Ned O'Gorman.
+Together they had one child— Juliette born in 1966, twelve days before the birth of his youngest child with Karen Lamberti his wife at the time.
+The marriage with Lamberti ended in divorce 4 years after the births of his two last children once the affair became known.
+Schonfeld had 5 children with Karen Lamberti between 1960 and 1966; Alexander, Ellen, Orrin, William, and Jennifer Ida.
 Schonfeld was the author of Me and Ted Against the World, an account of the development and early history of CNN, and "The Global Battle for Cultural Domination", an essay in Developing Cultures: Essays on Cultural Change.

 Schonfeld died on July 28, 2020, at his home in Manhattan.
 He was 88 and had suffered from complications of Alzheimer's disease.